yeojoonsoo02/intro-site/README.md

 ## Authentication Setup

-The project uses **NextAuth.js** with Google and Kakao providers.
-Create a `.env.local` file based on `.env.example` and provide the credentials from your Firebase project (for Firestore storage) and OAuth apps.
-After configuring the environment variables you can start the development server and test login via `/login`.
+Google sign-in is implemented with **Firebase Authentication**.
+Create a `.env.local` file based on `.env.example` and fill in your Firebase project configuration.
+Once the environment variables are set you can run the development server and test login via `/login`.